MicrosoftDocs/Viva/Viva/pulse/view-and-share-feedback-results/view-feedback-shared-report-viewer.md

     1. View how the score for the Pulse request has been trending over time.
     1. View how the score for the question has been trending over time by hovering over a specific point in the trend graph.
 Note that to view trends for a question, the feedback author **must resend the same Pulse request**.
 If the feedback author chooses to send a new Pulse request from the Viva Pulse homepage instead of resending the same Pulse request, the score trend view will not be generated.
     1. View the favorability scores for the question.
-        - Responses with a score of 4 or 5 are considered positive responses.
+        - Responses with a score of 4 or 5 are positive.
-        - Responses with a score of 3 are considered neutral responses.
+        - Responses with a score of 3 are neutral.
-        - Responses with a score of 1 or 2 are considered negative responses.
+        - Responses with a score of 1 or 2 are negative.
     1. View the corresponding multiple-choice responses for each follow-up question by seeing which options were most selected by feedback providers, shown in decreasing order of popularity.
     1. View any recommended learning content for the selected question.
 The learning course will open in Viva Learning when selected.
 Note that recommended Viva Learning links will only show for reports generated after March 21, 2023.